Using Python Plugin Points

 • <STK install folder>\CodeSamples\CodeSamples\Extend\VGT.Plugins\Python\CalcScalar\CalcScalar_Plugin_Example.py

 Before beginning the lesson, you will view the .py files using your preferred method.
 It is beneficial to know where the files are located and how they are formatted so you can develop your own plugins.
-These examples are simple in nature, but you can use the files as reference or duplicate and modifie for your own mission analysis.
+These examples are simple in nature, but you can use the files as reference or duplicate and modify for your own mission analysis.
 The intent of the files is to show you the functionality of the plugin points.

-Unzip CodeSamples.zip
+Unzipping CodeSamples.zip

 Before viewing the python files, you need to unzip the CodeSamples folder.